Idyllwild–Pine Cove, California: Local

-In the Riverside County Board of Supervisors, Fern Valley, Idyllwild, and Pine Cove are in the Third District, represented by Chuck Washington.
+In the Riverside County Board of Supervisors, the communities of Idyllwild and Pine Cove are in the Fourth District, represented by V. Manuel Perez.

 In the jurisdiction of the Riverside County Sheriff's Department, with Sheriff Chad Bianco.

 The Idyllwild, Pine Cove, Fern Valley area has several local governmental agencies: Idyllwild County Water District, Pine Cove County Water District, Fern Valley State Water District, Idyllwild Fire Protection District, County Service Area 36, County Service Area 38 and Idyllwild Historical Preservation District.

 Transportation

 Forest Folk, using a grant from the Riverside County Transportation Commission, operates the Idyllwild Shuttle, which provides door-to-door service.

 Education

 Almost all of the CDP is in Hemet Unified School District.
 A very small piece is in the Banning Unified School District.